yinan-c/blog/articles/about.md

 - [中文简介](https://yinan.me/hello-world)

 Hi, I am Yinan, a PhD student in Physics.
+You can access this blog via [yinan.me](https://yinan.me/) and [yinan.ch](https://yinan.ch/).

 Since I started my PhD, I have been reading and learning a lot, by writing down tons of notes and worklogs.
 Most of my notes are Markdown files stored in an app called [Obsidian](https://obsidian.md/).